US and Russian spy chiefs hold talks in Ankara – DW – 11/14/2022

 Broadcaster CNN reported, citing National Security Council spokesman John Kirby, that Burns was not discussing a resolution to Russia's war against Ukraine or conducting any negotiations with Moscow while in Ankara.

-An American official told AP that Kyiv had been briefed prior to the meeting.
+A US official official told the Associated Press news agency that Kyiv had been briefed prior to the meeting.

 What did Russia say?